-With so many university courses to pick from, choosing what to study can be a long process - so start by narrowing down your degree options
+With so many university courses to pick from, deciding what to study can be a long process - so start by narrowing down your degree options

 What undergraduate qualifications are available?

-Most Bachelors degrees last from three to four years, with assessment made through a combination of written exams, assignments and group projects.
+Most Bachelors degrees last from three to four years if studied full time, with assessment made through a combination of written exams, assignments and group projects.
 In many cases, they'll include opportunities to spend a year abroad or in industry.

 To find out more about the full range of UK qualifications, read our guide to qualifications.